Today I’m sharing some of the best things to do in Takayama, Japan!

 We tried Hida beef a few different ways during our visit to Takayama.

-First, we had tried Hida beef sushi, also known as Hida beef nigiri, where it served on top of rice.
+First, we had tried Hida beef sushi, also known as Hida beef nigiri, where it is served on top of rice.

 The meat was lightly cooked with a torch and that melted a bit of the fatty marbling which then coated our mouths.